-1920s Daytime Costume
+1920s Daytime Outfit

 1920s Tea Party Dress Costume

-While the above dress is good for any kind of day outing, a special Gatsby garden party or a semi formal tea party in summer would bring out light pastels and white dresses.
-At H & M I found this charming peachy pink lace sheath dress.
-It is too short to wear alone so I layered it over two white slips, the outer one having pretty pleats all around making it look more like a skirt than a slip.
+While the above dress is good for any kind of day outing, a special Gatsby garden party or a semi formal tea party in summer would bring out light pastels, florals, and white dresses.
+I found this charming peachy pink lace sheath dress at a local shop.
+It was too short to wear alone so I layered it over two white slips, the outer one having pretty pleats all around making it look more like a skirt than a slip.
 Next, I added a beaded belt and pinned it around the hips.
-It also matches the extra long pearl necklace.
-Shop 20s tea dresses.
+It also matched the extra long pearl necklace, beaded shawl and feather headband.

 Shoes were again my white T-straps.
 A pair of black or brown 1920s style shoes would work just as well for this look.
 White gloves add that final touch (just remember to take them off while sipping your tea).

-1920s Casual Costume
+1920s Casual Separates

 The least formal 1920s day dress was not a dress but a skirt and blouse.
 It was also standard uniform for school girls during Gymnasium classes (P.E. in the USA).
-Women loved the easy going sporty nature of the style, so they wore them, too.
+Women loved the easy-going sporty nature of the style, so they wore them, too.
 It is a very easy look to pull off.

 20s Gangster Girl